Is your dog drinking a lot of water? Discover how much dogs should drink, the causes of excessive thirst or polydipsia in dogs, and when to seek help.

 A helpful first step is to measure how much your dog’s water bowl holds.

-Not so that you can measure exactly how much the dog drinks each day – that isn’t necessary unless you vet asks you to.
+Not so that you can measure exactly how much the dog drinks each day – that isn’t necessary unless your vet asks for it.

-But knowing how much the bowl holds, and filling it twice a day at around the same time (morning and evening is ideal) will help you get a handle on quantities and on what is normal and what is not (for your dog)
+But knowing how much the bowl holds and filling it twice a day at around the same time (morning and evening are ideal) will help you get a handle how much your dog drinks.

 You’ll also be able to tell your vet roughly how much your dog is drinking if your vet asks for this information.

-Once you know what is normal for your healthy dog, in the way of water consumption, you’ll be able to judge whether or not he is drinking more than usual.
+Once you know what normal water consumption is for your healthy dog, you’ll be able to judge whether or not he is drinking more than usual.

-If it seems your dog is drinking too much water and there is no rational explanation (such as a hot spell of weather or a change from a wet to a dry diet) then make an appointment with your veterinarian.
+If it seems your dog is drinking too much water and there is no rational explanation (such as hot weather or a change from wet to dry food), then make an appointment with your veterinarian.

-He or she won’t mind a false alarm and would rather see a healthy dog, than risk missing a dog that is in the early stages of a serious illness.
+The vet won’t mind a false alarm and would rather see a healthy dog than risk missing a dog in the early stages of a serious illness.

 Don’t forget, for a female dog that has just finished a season, excessive thirst is a serious sign and warrants an emergency visit to the vet.

-How much your dog drinks each day will be linked to what the dog eats and how active they are.
-And abnormal thirst is a clear indicator that something inside your dog is not working as it should.
+How much your dog drinks each day will be affected by what he eats, the temperature, and how active he is.
+Abnormal thirst is an indicator that something may not be working as it should.

-Don’t be tempted to ignore your dog drinking a lot of water, unless there is a harmless and obvious reason for it.
+Don’t be tempted to ignore your dog drinking a lot of water, unless there is an obvious and harmless reason for it.
 Polydipsia in dogs can be a sign of a serious problem.